Skip to content

 $ sudo pkg install -y catatonit

 catatonit is a minimal init process for containers.
 The infra container in a pod needs it.
-Not mentioned in the Podman install messages on FreeBSD, not pulled in as a dependency.
-You hit it when you try.
+It is not installed as a dependency with Podman on FreeBSD.

 After installing catatonit: